money-on-chain/stable-protocol-api-v3/README.md

-# Stable Protocol API v2
+# Stable Protocol API v3 (Multicollateral)

-## Warning: This is only for version 2 of the main contracts.
+## Warning: This is only for version 3 of the main contracts.

 API list operations of the users dapp.
 This is a requirement for [stable-protocol-interface-v2](https://github.com/money-on-chain/stable-protocol-interface-v2), this service list operations of the users.